Wally: Batched Private Nearest Neighbor Search at Scale: Evaluation

-\paragraph{Comparison with Tiptoe.} The results are presented in Table~\ref{tab:main_exp}. \name\ significantly outperforms Tiptoe across all metrics.
-Notably, \name’s QPS is 11\textasciitilde27 times better, this is because for each query the server has to perform at least one expensive operation per entry in the database.
-Similarly, the communication per query is 10\textasciitilde34 times smaller than Tiptoe, for varying numbers of clusters probed.
-Tiptoe can only probe a single cluster per query, and to probe more clusters, a new query must be initiated.
-For $\Delta=1$, a single probe case, \name’s MRR100 score is only slightly better than Tiptoe’s score of 0.11.
-However, as we increase $\Delta=5$, \name’s MRR100 score improves to 0.18, which is considerably better than Tiptoe’s score. \paragraph{Comparison with Pacmann.} As given in the table, Pacmann's scheme has better QPS and MRR100 than \name.
-Specifically, the better QPS is because Pacmann is based on offline/online sublinear PIR and their MRR100 is better due to use of graph based search data structure which is superior than clustering technique.
-However, their scheme requires large client storage and communication per query.
-Specifically, for 3.5 million database, the client is required to store a hint of 614 MB and per query communication is 61.6 MB, which is prohibitively high, specifically for cellular networks.
-Another downside is that hint-based protocol can not directly handle database updates.
-Finally, to gain better MRR100 the scheme requires multiple round trips which adds to their network delay.
-We did not consider the cost of network delay in their QPS calculation.
-Specifically, due to their use of offline/online PIR, even though QPS of Pacmann is $1.3\sim5.6\times$ better than \name\ but the communication is $23\sim123\times$ as large for varying $\Delta$.
+\textbf{Comparison with Pacmann.} \autoref{tab:main_exp} shows that Pacmann has higher QPS and MRR@100 than \name.
+Specifically, the higher QPS is because Pacmann is based on offline/online sublinear PIR and their higher MRR@100 is due to the use of a graph-based search data structure, which is superior to the clustering technique.
+However, this scheme requires large client storage and communication per query.
+Specifically, for a database with 3.2 million entries, the client must store a hint of 614 MB and per-query communication is 61.6 MB, which is prohibitively high, especially for cellular networks.
+Another downside is that hint-based protocols cannot directly handle database updates.
+Finally, to gain better MRR@100 the scheme requires multiple round trips, which add to the network delay.
+We did not consider network delay in Pacmann's QPS calculation.
+Specifically, due to its use of offline/online PIR, QPS is $1.3\text{-}5.6\times$ higher than \name\ but communication is $23\text{-}123\times$ higher, depending on $\Delta$.

-\paragraph{Benchmarking \name.} In Table~\ref{tab:bench_wally}, we evaluate the performance of \name\ across various database sizes ranging from one million entries to hundred million entries and cluster sizes ranging from 128 to 1,024.
+\textbf{Benchmarking \name.} In \autoref{tab:bench_wally}, we evaluate the performance of \name\ across various database sizes ranging from one million entries to one hundred million entries and cluster counts ranging from 128 to 1,024.
 For all these experiments, we assume that the client probes the nearest cluster $\Delta=1$.
-Additionally, we consider epoch sizes of one and ten minutes, with 100,000 and 500,000 thousand honest users, respectively.
+We consider $U = 100{,}000$ and $U = 500{,}000$ honest users, with epoch sizes ranging from 10 seconds to 6 minutes.

-Firstly, we notice that increasing the epoch size (i.e., the number of honest users) leads to improved overall performance across all database sizes.
-Specifically, the QPS increases by 2-3 times, while the request and response sizes improve by 1.5-2.4 times.
-This demonstrates that \name\ is an ideal choice for applications where moderate to extended delays are acceptable.
+First, we notice that increasing the number of honest users $U$ leads to improved overall performance across all database sizes.
+Specifically, the QPS increases by $2\text{-}3\times$, while the request and response sizes improve by $1.5\text{-}2.4\times$.
+This demonstrates that \name\ is an ideal choice for applications with moderate to extended delays.